Salò, or the 120 Days of Sodom: Casting

-Initially, Ninetto Davoli was chosen to play Claudio, a young collaborationist, but due to legal problems he had to decline, the role being replaced by Claudio Troccoli, a young man who had a similarity to Davoli in his first films.
+Initially, Ninetto Davoli was chosen to play Claudio, a young collaborationist, but due to legal problems he had to decline and was replaced by Claudio Troccoli, a young man who had a similarity to Davoli in his first films.
 Pupi Avati, being the writer, is not officially accredited also due to legal problems.
 Most of the actors of the cast, although they were natural performers, were non-professionals with minimal or no prior on-camera acting experience.
 Many of them were models, cast for their willingness to appear naked on-screen.

-Franco Merli was considered like a prototype of the Pasolinian boy.
+Franco Merli was considered to be a prototype of the Pasolinian boy.
 Ezio Manni remembers during filming: "The same with Franco Merli, the guy chosen for having the most beautiful butt.
-When they reward him by holding the gun to his head, he suddenly protested, he couldn’t handle that scene.
+When they reward him by holding the gun to his head, he suddenly protested, he couldn't handle that scene.
 And the assistant director had to go and give him a hug."

 Pasolini regular Franco Citti was to play one of the soldiers' studs, but he did not appear.
 Laura Betti was also going to play Signora Vaccari, but also because of legal problems and prior commitments to Novecento declined the role, though she doubled the voice of Hélène Surgère in post-production.

-Uberto Paolo Quintavalle (the Magistrate) was a writer; he knew Pasolini working on the newspaper Corriere della Sera.
+Uberto Paolo Quintavalle (the Magistrate) was a writer; he knew Pasolini from working on the newspaper Corriere della Sera.
 He was chosen for the role because he had all "the characteristics of a decadent intellectual".

 Aldo Valletti (the President) was a friend of Pasolini from the time of Accattone.
-Giorgio Cataldi (the bishop), another friend of Pasolini, was a clothes seller in Rome.
+Giorgio Cataldi (the Bishop), another friend of Pasolini, was a clothes seller in Rome.